-- I recommend using MPV to play audio and video on Linux, Mac and Windows
+I recommend using VLC to play audio and video on Linux, Mac, and Windows.

 Here are some details on those apps: